How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 How to Research Team Members

-• Check LinkedIn profiles for work history
+• Check professional profiles for work history

 • Search for previous projects they've worked on

-• Look for conference talks or interviews
+• Look for public talks or interviews

 • Verify educational background (when claimed)